Local Girl Scout makes mask out of late great grandma’s quilting squares

-LONGVIEW, TX (KETK) – Girl Scout Alera Waite saw a groing need in her community for facemasks, when looking for fabric around her house she came across her late great grandmothers quilting squares.
+LONGVIEW, Texas (KETK) – Girl Scout Alera Waite saw a groing need in her community for facemasks, when looking for fabric around her house she came across her late great grandmothers quilting squares.

 She reached out to members in the community forming an assembly line of sorts to make the process easier.